techpines/asset-rack/README.md

 Grunt is a great build tool.
 Asset Rack is not a build a tool.
 It never writes files to disk, there is no "build step".
 Everything happens "just in time".

-If you have "genuine" build issues, then by all means please use Grunt.
-You can even use Grunt with Asset Rack if you want.
+If you have "genuine" build issues, then by all means use Grunt.
+You can even use Grunt with Asset Rack.

-However, if you are only using Grunt to manage your static assets, then you should consider upgrading to a badass static web framework like Asset Rack.
+However, if you are only using Grunt to manage your static assets, then you should consider upgrading to Asset Rack.

 #### __Why is this better than Wintersmith(Blacksmith)?__